DanisDGK/stuff/README.md

 # scrollspeed to cmod
 The name is pretty self-explanatory if you know what osu!mania and Etterna is, and if you don't it's useless to you.

+# Word Sorter
+Just a random stupid thing I decided to make lol, it takes sentences and only sorts words within the letters alphabetically.